ahmadao2214/Sound-Share/README.md

 Android application providing various beat-boxing sampels for user to listen  and record their own attempt of practicing the beat-boxing technique.

-Sound frequency is displayed from selecting a sample from a scrollable list or from viewing recording via "Play" button.
+Sound frequency displays from selecting a sample from a scrollable list or from viewing recording via "Play" button.

 APIS:

+Android Visualizer by FelixPalmer

+https://github.com/felixpalmer/android-visualizer

-Android Visualizer by FelixPalmer https://github.com/felixpalmer/android-visualizer Provides visualization effect that draws an  on a canvas the sound frequency audio visualization on a graph.
+Provides visualization effect that draws an  on a canvas the sound frequency audio visualization on a graph.

 Audio Analysis Library

 https://code.google.com/p/musicg/

 musicg-1.4.2.0

 Provides acoustic finger printing library for implementation and analysis.

 CLASSES: